ucsb-cs190j-f18/ucsb-cs190j-f18.github.io/_info/syllabus.md

 The mentors will assist students during the CS 8 lab sections, while they work on their programming assignments, provide feedback on student code and homework, hold office hours to assist students and review student work on exams.
 Mentors will also be involved with creating collaborative study guides and assisting with study sessions prior to exams.

-# Mentoring in the context of CMPSC 16/24
+# Mentoring in the context of CMPSC 16

 In CS 16 students are expected to solidify their foundations in programming by revisiting key programming constructs (functions, control structures - loops and conditionals etc) in the context of C++).
 By working in a compiled language, students also learn about basic computer organization, and the hardware software interface.
 By the end of the course, students are expected to be comfortable working in a unix environment and developing C-style programs in C++ (procedural rather than OO).
 Key new concepts include pointers, references and memory management in C++.
 Through practice, students should become more comfortable with debugging code independently, and using techniques to develop accurate programs.
 Finally, students will learn about git and intergrate it into their workflow.

-In CS 24, students learn about OOP, data structures (linked-lists, trees, stacks, queues, heaps) and the mathematical framework (Big O) to analyze the complexity of their algorithms.
-Other skills students need to develop are working with github (this may be completely new to some), debuggers (gdb) and Makefiles.

-As a CS16/24 mentor, your duties include:
+As a CS16 mentor, your duties include:

 1. Preparing (very thoroughly) for each lab/assignement before your lab section
 2. Interacting one-on-one with students in section and open lab hours to assist with programming.
 Your role is to identify gaps in student understanding and help develop key faculties and techniques needed for programming.
 In your interactions you should strive to be supportive and non-judgemental.